peralese/AI_Prompt_Framework/README.md

 - it continues through validation failures so one bad prompt variant does not stop the experiment

 This supports Week 9 style goals around testing variations, comparing prompt designs, and keeping a written record of findings.

+Completed deliverables in this phase:

+- `ExperimentRunner` for loading configs and running template comparisons
+- reusable experiment config and result models
+- JSONL experiment logging under `experiment_logs/`
+- optional generic JSON validation with non-fatal failures
+- an example experiment config and runner script
+- test coverage for config loading, multi-template execution, and validation behavior

 ## Example Prompt Categories